 Well, I’ve quoted you some information.
 From a UK government web site.
 And I’ve done so.
 In accordance with the terms of its creative commons license and you can see.
 More information about the terms of that can be found at this page.

-If you want more, if you want to unpack all the Major Definitions, all the system safety concepts that we’re talking about, then there’s a longer version of this video.
-Which you can get at my Patreon page.
+If you want more, if you want to unpack all the Major Definitions, all the system safety concepts that we’re talking about, then there’s the second part of this video, which you can see here.